matthope1/scripts/README.md

-# scripts that id like to have access to from any machine
+# A repo containing scripts and config files that I might want on any machine